After we show you how to make refried beans at home, you'll never want to buy canned again!

 Health: at the risk of sounding like a broken record, pinto beans contain 15 grams of protein and fiber per cup!
 As with black beans, pinto beans are full of manganese, iron, and potassium (exactly what your heart needs to work optimally).

 Fun fact: Americans consume pinto beans more than any other kind.
-50% of the beans consumed by Americans are pinto.
+Almost half of the beans consumed by Americans are pinto.

 Step 1: cook your black beans (make sure to save some of the cooking water for later).
 You can also use canned beans if you want to save more time, but the texture is so much better when you cook your own!

 Step 2: heat some neutral oil in a frying pan over medium-low and sauté your diced onions and garlic lightly until the onions are translucent.
 Add in any optional seasonings at this point.
 Some of our favorites include jalapeño, cumin, adobo sauce, and Mexican oregano.